 Typical Solicitor Fees

-Solicitor fees for trust closure can vary based on several factors, including the complexity of the trust and the solicitor’s level of experience.
+Solicitor fees for trust closure vary based on the complexity of the trust, the assets involved, and the amount of work required.
+As a general guide:

 Tax Considerations When Closing a Trust